MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 Estonian 	|Kazakh	|	Serbian (Cyrillic, Serbia)
 Finnish		|Korean		|Serbian (Latin, Serbia)

+>[!NOTE]
+>Power Automate Desktop (preview) is available only in English, French, German, Japanese, Spanish.
+Preview features aren’t meant for production use and may have restricted functionality.

 ## Uninstall UI flows

 1. Open the **start** menu > **Settings** > **Apps**.
 1. Search for **UI flows**, and then select it.
 1. Select **Uninstall**.

+## Limitations

+The following are not supported:
+- Windows 10 Home installations are not supported.

+-   Desktop UI flows

+    -   Multiple monitors.
+    -   Double click, mouse hover, touch/pen input.
+    -   Interactions on Windows (File explorer, startup menu, task bar, etc.)

+-   Web UI flows

+    -   Right click.
+    -   User session information (for example: cookies) will not be reused during playback.
+You will have to edit the script to embed sign in information when required by websites.

+- Power Automate Desktop (preview)

+   - touch/pen input

+You'll find feature-specific limitations included in the documentation for each feature.

 ## Learn more